Heritage and Society (BA)

 Want to know more?

 Check out the Prospectus for Heritage and Society for detailed information about the courses.
-Please note that this is the course overview for 2019-2020.
-Since the programme has been launched in September 2018, there is no detailed overview of the courses of the third year yet.
+Please note that this is the course overview for the current year.

 A minor is a related, logical package of subjects.
 A well-chosen minor allows you to broaden your knowledge, insights and skills and to apply your experiences in your chosen field.
 Choosing the right minor also gives you the opportunity to prepare for the master's that you want to take after your bachelor's, so that you can increase the likelihood of gaining a place in the master's you would like to follow.